-Please do note that I am using Google as only one cloud company example of many.
-Same holds for Facebook, Apples iCloud, Amazon, and you-name-it.
-Also note that the links provided are only a tiny, tiny selection of numberous facts on how the cloud is hurting your privacy in an enourmous amount.
+Please note that the links provided are only a tiny, tiny selection of numberous facts on how the cloud is hurting your privacy in an enourmous amount.

-No matter, how secure Google is storing your data, you are going to lose control.
+No matter, how secure your cloud vendor is storing your data, you are going to lose control.
 Same holds for the European cloud.
 And even on your own computer.

 You're losing exclusive access on the logs to your data.
 This is subtle but nonetheless important when it comes to sensible data.

-You can't be sure how Google is analyzing your data "for your best experience".
+You can't be sure how your cloud vendor is analyzing your data "for your best experience".
 And of course they sell the results of this - more or less anonymized - analysis to third party companies.